Marco Antônio Freire Gomes: Military official

 Gomes is son of Cavalry Colonel Francisco Valdir Gomes and Maria Enilda Freire Gomes.

 From Military School of Rio de Janeiro and Fortaleza, he joined the military on 14 February 1977 at the Agulhas Negras Military Academy.
 He was declared officer candidate of the cavalry on 15 December 1980.

-During his career, he served at Cavalry units, such as the 10th Mechanized Cavalry Squad in Bela Vista - MS and the 16th Mechanized Cavalry Regiment in Bayeux.
-Gomes also served at the 1st Special Forces Batallion and the Command of the Paratroopers Brigade, both in Rio de Janeiro.
+During his career, he served at Cavalry units, such as the 10th Mechanized Cavalry Squad in Bela Vista, Mato Grosso do Sul and the 16th Mechanized Cavalry Regiment in Bayeux.
+Gomes also served at the 1st Special Forces Battalion and the Command of the Paratroopers Brigade, both in Rio de Janeiro.

 He was member of the United Nations Observers Group in Central America and was instructor of the Special Instruction Section of the Agulhas Negras Military Academy.
-General Gomes also was the first commander of the 1st Command Action Batallion in Goiânia.
+General Gomes also was the first commander of the 1st Command Action Battalion in Goiânia.

 As superior official, Gomes served as Chief of the Operations Division and Intelligence Division of the Institutional Security Bureau in Brasília, Chief of the Regional Military Service of the 11th Military Region; Military Aide of Defence and Army to the Brazilian Embassy in Spain, Chief of the Doctrine Section and Assistant to the 3rd Subchief of the Army Staff and Official of the Joint Staff of the Brazilian Armed Forces.